arungudelli/angularjswiki/content/en/fontawesome/fa-ello.md

-## Change Ello icon size
+## Change fa-ello icon size
-To increase Ello font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-ello.
+To increase fa-ello font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-ello.

 Increase in icon size will be relative to their parent container.